What’s It Like to Be a Docent at SAAM for Fifty Years?

 April 18, 2024

-A woman in a purple sweater, gray hair and glasses (and a fabulous Calder inspired pin) sits in SAAM's Kogod Courtyard
+A woman in a purple sweater, gray hair, and glasses sits in SAAM's Kogod Courtyard.

 Phoebe Kline sits in the Kogod Courtyard; Photo by Mary Tait.